Santa Khurai: Public Interest Litigation: Constitutionality of Blood Donation Guidelines

 c) Basis for exclusion is negative stereotypes in society against this group of persons.

 The Supreme Court has issued notice to the Respondents and the case is currently pending.

+Hearing Santa Khurai's petition, the Supreme Court of India asked, 'Are We Going To Brand Them All Risky?' as reported by Live Laws.14 May 2025.

 The All Manipur Nupi Maanbi Association (AMANA)

 In 2010, Khurai was invited to be part of a Universal Periodic Review (UPR) working session, a UN human rights initiative, in Delhi.
 Upon her return to Manipur, she became the Secretary of the All Manipur Nupi Maanbi Association (AMANA), a coalition working towards raising awareness of trans rights in Manipur.

 Soon after Khurai joined, AMANA organised the Trans Queen Contest North East, to use fashion and beauty to bring the trans community forward and help expand the AMANA network in the region.

-AMANA also organised the distribution of phaneks worn by mothers which were collected by allies for trans women as a symbol of encouragement and acceptance.
+AMANA also organised the distribution of phaneks worn by mothers, which were collected by allies for trans women as a symbol of encouragement and acceptance.

 Along with Solidarity and Action Against HIV Infection in India (SAATHII), AMANA co-implemented a short-term research-based project titled "Pheida - Gender at the Periphery" that sought to study elements in the history of gender inclusivity in Manipuri society.

 As an Indigenous Manipuri Nupi Maanbi, Khurai has objected to the use of the term "Bahujan" in describing a Nupi Maanbi ('transgender women' in English), highlighting how indigenous people understand their world and how different it is from Indian mainland narratives that attempt to assimilate them.
 She has spoken about how the caste system comprising identities such as Savarna, Vaishya and Shudra, is detached from Meitei realities.

 Manipur's First Transgender Women's Grievance Cell

 Under the aegis of the Manipur State Commission for Women, Khurai played an instrumental role in setting up Manipur's first Transgender Women's Grievance Cell, which works to eradicate structural and institutionalised discrimination against trans women and help them access and navigate the judicial and law enforcement systems in Manipur.
-Cases reported to the Cell are directed to the State Women Commission who can then escalate them to the Social Welfare Department or a relevant body for intervention.
+Cases reported to the Cell are directed to the State Women's Commission, who can then escalate them to the Social Welfare Department or a relevant body for intervention.
 Santa Khurai heads the Cell, along with Bonita Pebam, Roro Khumanthem, and Zen Pui.